 Comfort and Grace – Isaiah 40

 1 “Comfort, yes, comfort My people!”
-Isaiah 40:1a NKJV
+Isaiah 40:1a (NKJV)

-God’s heart is full of love for His people.
+God’s heart is full of love for all His people.
 That includes you and me.
 But God is also holy and cannot tolerate the presence of sin.
 He hates the sin but loves the sinner – and that includes both you and me, as well.

 John the Baptist was sent by God to be the herald of His new plan – a salvation by grace made possible through the death and resurrection of Jesus Christ.
 Isaiah and the other prophets had been given several visions and words of knowledge by the Holy Spirit that outlined various pieces of the plan.
 But they themselves only had a partial understanding of what its fulfillment would look like, and even John the Baptist did not have the complete picture until it was fully revealed through Jesus’ ministry.